MathieuFortune/mathieufortune.github.io/_posts/2017-07-31-booking-abtest-idea.markdown

 I’m visiting my favorite booking site to choose where to go, Booking.com.<br/>
 I'm on the home page.<br/>
 I don’t know yet where I want to go.
 All I know is that I need a vacation.<br/>
-<strong>The problem is that booking.com doesn’t guide me enough in my destination research.</strong>
+<strong>The problem is that booking.com doesn’t guide me enough in my destination search.</strong>
 </blockquote>

 ### The feature - thematic destinations

 By reviewing with attendance the website, I saw Booking.com can suggest destinations based on specific themes (Relaxation, Hiking, Romance, Shopping, ...)

-I tested this block in different languages ​​and with different IPs.
+I tested this feature in different languages ​​and with different IPs.
-Apparently, these blocks are showing randomly and suggest only 3 themes (relaxation, tranquility, beach)
+Apparently, these blocks are showing randomly and suggest only 3 themes: relaxation, tranquility, beach (A/B test running?)

-A user searching for inspiration, without being sensitive to these 3 themes or that couldn’t see this block in his version, can’t know there is a way to be adviced in his search.
+A user looking for inspiration, without being sensitive to these 3 themes or that couldn’t see this block in his version, can’t know there is a solution to be adviced in his search.

 This feature could match the need of Booking users looking for advices and inspiration.

 By putting forward this information, this would follow a user from the emergence of his vacation need, until the end of his hotel booking.

-{% include lazy-image.html src="/images/booking-article-picture-01.jpg" alt="Picture booking destinations website" caption="Booking destinations website" %}
+{% include lazy-image.html src="/images/booking-article-picture-01.jpg" alt="Booking.com destinations website" caption="Booking destinations website" %}

 ### The A/B test